cu1455/uddd_hls_download/README.md

 # uddd

-A command line tool to download hls stream with regular configure.
+A command line tool to download hls stream.
 For self-use.
+Curretnly supports common hls stream configure.
 More features and supported platforms to be added.

 ## Installation
 [Python 3.6](https://www.python.org/) or upper is required.

+## Version
+0.1.0

 ## Usage
 To download a stream, simply do